hucker/pipethis/README.md

 ## Overview

-Pipethis is an excercise in learning how to create objects that are composed using functions and general python operator overloading mechansims to andle simple pipelines.
+Pipethis is an exercise in learning how to create objects that are composed using functions and general python operator overloading mechanisms to handle constructing pipelines.
 While it has nearly 100% test coverage and is quite flexible it is mostly a demonstration of basic program construction using Python.

 `pipethis` is a package designed to simplify the process of building, extending, and executing data pipelines.